 7. Old Homestead Steakhouse (1868)

-Besides its impressive legacy, the Old Homestead’s other claim to fame is it’s responsible for the first importation of Wagyu, or kobe beef to the states in the 90’s.
+Besides its impressive legacy, the Old Homestead’s other claim to fame is that it’s responsible for the first importation of Wagyu, or kobe beef to the U.S. in the ’90s.
 Kobe, a region of Japan native to the unique Wagyu cows, produces some of the most high priced and delicious steaks in the world, widely revered by food critics as the absolute best.
-To put it in perspective, a Wagyu burger from the Old Homestead will cost you $81.
+To put it in perspective, a Wagyu burger from the Old Homestead will cost you $47.
 If you’re looking for the highest of the high quality and you don’t mind a little splurge, the Old Homestead has had your back for over 150 years.